eait-cups-printing/adobe-reader-rpm/README.md

 - Missing `libidn.so.11` and `libpangox-1.0.so.0` are bundled in the new RPM and located in `/opt/Adobe/Reader9/Reader/intellinux/lib/`.
   + The missing `libidn.so.11` is extracted from a CentOS 8 **libidn** i686
   RPM (`libidn-1.34-5.el8.i686.rpm`).
+Although `libidn.so.11` is not
+  strictly required to have been included in the new AdobeReader RPM for RHEL 8, the new RPM is compatible with both RHEL 8 and 9.
   + The missing `libpangox-1.0.so.0` is extracted from a Fedora 31 **pangox-compat** i686 RPM (`pangox-compat-0.0.2-15.fc31.i686.rpm`).
   **pangox-compat** RPM is used since **pango** RPM hasn't provided the obsolete libpangox library since Fedora 17.
-(Although `libidn.so.11` is not strictly required to be included in the new AdobeReader RPM for RHEL 8, the new RPM will be compatible with both RHEL 8 and 9 when it is.)
 - _Recommends_ dependencies added for packages that suppress Gtk-Message runtime warnings.
 (Note: any _Recommends_ dependency which can no longer be satisfied on a newer Fedora or RHEL release because the i686 package no